jbitencourtdoriatubino-droid/A/README.md

 ### A the free framework to be creating your self framework php!!

 ##📖 the history

 1 📎 the original project was for one simple api in pure php
 - creatend one api in php, but not usend a framework php
-- creatend the visisual this project to be simple visisualisytion the your arquect
+- and creatend the visisual this project to be simple visisualisytion the your arquect